OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-14.md

 Anyone who goes into the house while it is closed up will be unclean until evening.

 ## Leviticus 14:47
-Anyone who sleeps or eats in the house must wash their clothes.
+Anyone who sleeps or eats in the house must cleanse their garments.

 ## Leviticus 14:48
 But if the priest comes to examine it and the mould has not spread after the house has been plastered, he shall declare the house clean, because the defiling mould is gone.